microsoft/powerbi-powershell/src/Modules/Profile/Commands.Profile/help/Invoke-PowerBIRestMethod.md

 PS C:\> Invoke-PowerBIRestMethod -Url 'groups' -Method Get
 ```

-Invokes the URL https://api.powerbi.com/v1.0/myorg/groups with GET method\verb.
+Invokes the URL https://api.powerbi.com/v1.0/myorg/groups with the GET method\verb.

 ## PARAMETERS

 ### -Body
-Body of the request, also called content.
+Body of the request, also known as *content*.
 This is optional unless the request method is POST, PUT, or PATCH.

 ```yaml
 Type: String